Lucky2114/UML2Netbeans/README.md

 # UML2Netbeans

-This Programm converts UML-Classdiagrams into a Neatbeans Project.
+This Programm converts UML-Classdiagrams into a Neatbeans Project using only an image of the class.
 Warning!
 I made this Converter based on the Class Diagrams we get from our School (BBB IT-School).
 Using your own or other Class Diagrams is experimental and may not succeed.

 This Converter is very basic.